 Lacks the reliability and service guarantees of TCP-based MQTT

-Regardless of the protocol you choose, you’ll need the right hardware.
+Regardless of whether you choose MQTT or CoAP IoT protocols, you’ll need the right hardware.
 Click below to explore our full line of versatile, highly reliable industrial PCs, ideally suited for IIoT deployments.

 Darek is the Communications Manager at OnLogic.
 His passion for both journalism and technology has led him from the newsrooms of local papers to the manufacturing floor of IBM.
 His background in news gathering has him always on the lookout for the latest in emerging tech and the best ways to share that information with readers.
 In addition to his affinity for words, Darek is a music lover, juggler and huge fan of terrible jokes.